declan-pxc/PLCnext-Libraries/README.md

 # PLCnext-Libraries
 PLCnext Libraries that can be used.
-These are unofficial from the plcnextstore.
+These are unofficial libraries.
+See [my profile](https://github.com/declan-pxc) for how to get in contact.

 ## SMTP
 The SMTP library allows for emails to be sent through SMTP.